-The (Lead Entity) Collaboration Champion should undertake an assessment of his/her organisation to determine the level of collaborative maturity that it demonstrates and therefore, its capability to successfully lead the collaborative effort in order to deliver the project successfully.
-Potential blockers to collaboration within the Lead Entity organisation should be identified and these should be addressed within an action plan aimed at securing a position from which the project collaboration strategy can succeed.
-The Institute for Collaborative Working (ICW) has developed a Collaborative Capability Self-Assessment as a low cost, high-value entry point to the collaborative capability pathway.
-Undertaking this assessment is recommended for project Lead Entities and also for the subsequent assessment and testing of potential contractor and supply chain collaborative partners.
-For collaboration between businesses to be optimised, the ICW and BS11000 recognise the need for it to be cascaded and embedded throughout the supply chain.
-It is recommended that conduct of the Collaborative Capability Self-Assessment becomes a key feature of project strategy verification and the subsequent identification of potential project collaboration partners.
+The Project Lead Entity - Collaboration Champion should undertake an assessment of his/her organisation to determine the level of collaborative maturity that it demonstrates and therefore its capability to successfully lead the collaborative effort in order to deliver the project successfully.
+Potential blockers to collaboration within the Project Lead Entity organisation should be identified and these should be addressed within an action plan aimed at securing a position from which the project collaboration strategy can succeed.
+The Institute for Collaborative Working (ICW) has developed a Collaborative Capability Self-Assessment Tool as a low cost, high-value entry point to the collaborative capability pathway and undertaking this assessment by all project parties should be considered.
+Other Collaborative Assessment approaches have been taken by projects, based on behavioural observation and evaluation.
+It is recommended that a proven, effective type of Collaborative Capability Assessment becomes a key feature of project strategy verification and the subsequent identification of potential project collaboration partners.

-The Lead Entity should prepare a listing of the types of organisation, their corresponding capabilities (in respect of project scope contribution) and any critically important collaborative interfaces that will be required to successfully deliver the strategy.
+The Project Lead Entity should prepare a listing of the types of organisation, their corresponding capabilities (in respect of project scope contribution) and any critically important collaborative interfaces required to successfully deliver the strategy.
 Initial communication with potential collaboration partners (recommended no more than two or three in each required category) should take the form of a market enquiry.
 Whilst the enquiry should clearly address aspects of capability, competence and track record in the usual way, emphasis needs to be placed on organisational values and each potential partner's disposition toward effective collaboration.
-Collaborative Capability SelfAssessment should be built into the enquiry process and the criteria that will be used for partner selection clearly stated.
+The criteria that will be used for partner selection should be clearly stated.
 The attendance and participation in a Stakeholder Management Conference (Collaboration Toolkit Phase 1; Step 1.3) of all listed potential partners should be a requirement of the enquiry and selection processes.
-The Stakeholder Management Conference affords an opportunity for the Lead Entity to test the values attitudes and behaviours of potential partner organisations and their representatives.
-Behavioural Assessment has been effectively used in other industry sectors as a means of objectively determining the cultural and behavioural suitability of organisations and people to work in support of a collaborative project strategy.
+The Stakeholder Management Conference affords an opportunity for the Project Lead Entity to test the values, attitudes and behaviours of potential partner organisations and their representatives.

-Projects develop their own culture and way of doing things and this is, inevitably, mainly founded on the influence of the leading entity.
-Behaviour is a key element of culture and the behaviour of project lead entities and their senior team representatives will be closely watched by potential project support contractors, subcontractors and supply chain partners.
+Projects develop their own culture and way of doing things and this is usually founded on the influence of the leading entity.
+Behaviour is a key element of culture and the behaviour of Project Lead Entities and their senior team representatives will be closely watched by potential project support contractors, subcontractors and supply chain partners.
 It is particularly important that appropriate (collaborative) behaviours are exhibited during the initial communication and contact with prospective partners.
-Project lead entities will have a major influence on behaviours within the entire project supply chain, from initial engagement through to project completion.
+Project Lead Entities will have a major influence on behaviours within the entire project supply chain, from initial engagement through to project completion.

-ICW / BS11000 - Collaborative Capability Self-Assessment ICE Client Best Practice Guide - ISBN 978-0-7277-3650-5 UK Power Networks - Behavioural Assessment Case Study: https://www.ice.org.uk/disciplines-and-resources/case-studies/ uk-power-networks-behavioural-assessment-to-aid European Construction Institute (ECI) - ACTIVE Principle AP3 - Effective Supply Chain Relationships - Value Enhancing Practice VEP 3.1 Procurement Cycle Management
+- ICW / ISO44001 Collaborative Capability Self-Assessment - ICE Client Best Practice Guide ISBN 978-0-7277-3650-5 - European Construction Institute (ECI) ACTIVE Principle AP3 Effective Supply Chain Relationships Value Enhancing Practice VEP 3.1 Procurement Cycle Management